- Short report on the workshop on Thermal Energy Storage Materials Acceleration Platform, TESMAP (released November 28

 - An IC6 industry meeting on Self-driving materials laboratories: The next paradigm for accelerated discovery was held in May 2018 in Toronto, Canada.
 The goal of the meeting was to explore opportunities for private sector companies to collaborate in this initiative and work with researchers to develop and deploy this disruptive new approach to materials discovery.

 - An IC6 workshop on Structural materials and 3D printing was held in March 2018 in Hamilton, Canada.
 Attendees engaged in technical discussions on the state of the field, pre-competitive R&D opportunities, and promising R&D directions.

 - The IC6 workshop report Materials Acceleration Platform: Accelerating Advanced Energy Materials Discovery by Integrating High-Throughput Methods with Artificial Intelligence was published in January 2018.
 The report is the product of a workshop held in September 2017 in Mexico City.
 Find out more, read the press release or see video of the event.

-Participants: Australia, Denmark, European Commission, Finland, France, Germany, India, Italy, Netherlands, Norway, Republic of Korea, Saudi Arabia, Sweden, United Kingdom, United States
+Participants: Australia, Denmark, European Commission, Finland, France, Germany, India, Italy, Mexico, Netherlands, Norway, Republic of Korea, Saudi Arabia, Sweden, United Kingdom, United States

 Materials discovery is a key element of the innovation cycle of energy conversion, transmission, and storage technologies, as well as energy use.
 Development of next-generation energy technologies faces the challenge of finding and integrating new materials at a faster rate.